bgplab/bgplab/basic/1-session/index.md

   10.1.0.2 4 65100             33        37    0    0 00:01:25 Estab   2      2
 ```

 Finally, use a command similar to **show ip bgp** to verify that your router received two prefixes from the EBGP neighbor: the default route and the loopback remote interface (10.0.0.10/32).
-This is how the printout looks like on Arista EOS:
+This is what the printout looks like on Arista EOS:

 ```
 rtr#show ip bgp